-I can’t believe it’s week five already!
+I can’t believe it’s week five already of the One Room Challenge!
 Where does the time go?
 We made unreal progress this last week.
 As I write this post the paneling is almost complete.
 I’m still really nervous about completing this on time, and there are so many products that are going to make this project sing.
 I’ll share everything in real time on instagram stories.
 Let’s talk about what did happen this week!

 I’m the type of person to get OBSESSED with something.
 Ever since the Coverings Show, where I saw New Ravenna for the first time, I have been obsessing.
 They make the most beautiful tile products.
 I always struggle with wanting something older and hand made looking in our home.
 I want the humanity and slight imperfectness.
 New Ravenna’s tile work has so much character and depth, I started spending way too much time on their website.